 Similar to the Web Application, the Web Service API maintains a log file.
 Considering the Web Service API can reside on a different machine than the Web Application, the log file is written where the Web Service is installed.

-To access the Web Serivce API log file:
+To access the Web Service API log file:

-- Rerun the project that makes the API calls you are investigating.
+- Rerun the project that makes the API calls under investigation.

 - Open the file